Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 World War 2 was a time of strife and shortages for almost everyone.
 There are many frugal living tips from that era that we can use today and during future shortages or supply disruptions.

-What lessons can you learn from World War 2 and apply to your life today to save money or the future when supplies of critical items become scarce?
+What lessons can you learn from World War 2 and apply to your life today to save money or in the future when supplies of critical items become scarce?

 Frugal Food Tips from WW2

 During shortages, meat was hard to find unless you raised it yourself or hunted for it.
 While not everyone can have chickens in the backyard, you may be able to link up with someone who does and trade with them for it.

 - Develop relationships with those who do hunt to buy or trade for their excess meat.
 Build a relationship with farmers who can supply you with meat, dairy and eggs to get access to animal protein if prices at the store are too high or shortages occur.

 - Pooling limited ingredients like eggs, meat and so forth can make larger meals prepared for a group similar to that with which people are familiar.
 Whether you share your own rations to make large volumes that are then subdivided or enjoy a potluck, coming together to cook can make what you have much more for everyone.

-- Use less sugar in recipes to enjoy it without as much effort as trying new recipes.
+- Use less sugar in recipes to enjoy them without as much effort as trying new recipes.

 - Stir sweetened beverages often so that the sugar doesn’t fall to the bottom of the cup.